Pabhare: Demographics

-As of the 2011 census Pabhare had a population of 406, 170 males and 236 females, giving a sex ratio of 1388, significantly higher than the state average of 929.
+As of the 2011 cens, Pabhare had a population of 406, 170 males and 236 females, giving a sex ratio of 1388, significantly higher than the state average of 929.
 42 residents were aged 0–6 comprising 10.34% of the population, with a sex ratio of 750, significantly lower than the state average of 894.
 Pabhare had a literacy rate of 60.99% (males 73.97%, females 52.29%) compared to a state average of 82.34%.

 Culture

-The people of the village worship their local deity or specifically known as the 'Kuldaiwat'-Goddess Chandika.
-A classically architectured temple of the goddess is located in the vicinity where the local people offer their regular prayers.
-A big feast of the goddess is observed during the festival of Holi where the palanquin of the goddess pays its visit to every local house.
-A classic drama showcasing the ten incarnation of lord Vishu finds a major attraction (locally known as the 'Naman').
-A local dance form widely famous in the Konkan region known as the 'Bala Dance' is also seen during the auspicious festival of Ganesh Chaturthi.
+The people of the village worship their local deity, the 'Kuldaiwat'-Goddess Chandika.
+A classically architectured temple of the goddess is located in the vicinity.
+During the festival of Holi, a feast of the goddess is observed where the palanquin of the goddess pays its visit to every local house.
+A classic drama about the ten incarnations of lord Vishu finds a major attraction (locally known as the 'Naman').
+A local dance form known as the 'Bala Dance' is also seen during the festival of Ganesh Chaturthi.

-Farming is the basic occupation of the people in the village.
-Rice and Nachni are the major crops cultivated here.
-Mango, Cashewnut and Jackfruit are the major fruits grown.